FOSSClass/AbantOS-Elive/EliveGuide.md

 Here are the steps to to configure UEFI/Legacy Boot:

+* Begin by inserting the Flash drive USB to a USB port.

-* Begin by restarting the computer by choosing to restart using the mouse, or by simply pressing the power button on the keyboard.
+* Restart the computer by choosing to restart using the mouse, or by simply pressing the power button on the keyboard.

-* While the computer is beginning to boot up, continueously press the key F12 until the boot menu comes up.
+* While the computer is beginning to boot up, continuously press the F12 key until the Boot Menu comes up.

 If nothing happens, or it didn't work, you may need to enter the BIOS and configure the settings to see the boot menu.

 * Once again, you may need to restart the computer.
-THIS time, instead of pressing the key f12 , you'll want to press the F1 Key.
+THIS time, instead of pressing the F12, you'll want to press the F1 Key.
 This will allow you to enter the BIOS.

 You'll want to look for anything regarding UEFI/Legacy Boot.